EmiliaBartic/project-IIS-SIA/README.md

 ---

+## Analytical and Presentation Layers

+This project includes a complete analytical and presentation stack that transforms integrated raw data into meaningful business intelligence, exposes the results through REST services, and delivers them in a user-friendly web interface.

+### 1. ROLAP Analytical Model

+The system moves from raw, integrated data to decision-support analytics through a dedicated **ROLAP (Relational OLAP)** layer.

+#### Fact View: `V_ULTIMATE_MOVIE_REPORT`
+At the core of the analytical layer is the `V_ULTIMATE_MOVIE_REPORT` view, designed as a **wide fact view** that consolidates data from all integrated sources into a single structure.
+This view acts as the **main source of truth** for analytical queries and reporting.

+#### Multi-Dimensional Analysis
+To support advanced analysis from multiple business perspectives, the project implements several SQL analytical operators:

+- **ROLLUP**
+  Used for hierarchical aggregations, such as analyzing performance across levels like:
+  - **Genre → Director → Movie**

+- **CUBE**
+  Used for cross-dimensional analysis and matrix-style summaries, for example:
+  - **Director × Actor quality matrix**

+- **GROUPING SETS**
+  Used for custom aggregation scenarios, allowing targeted summaries for:
+  - **MVP identification**
+  - **risk profiling**
+  - other specialized business views

+This approach enables the platform to provide both detailed and aggregated insights, depending on the analytical need.

+### 2. Web Services with ORDS

+All analytical views have been exposed as RESTful services using **Oracle REST Data Services (ORDS)**.

+This allows external systems, browser-based clients, or other applications to access the analytical results in **JSON format**, making the platform easier to integrate with modern web and reporting tools.

+Main benefits:
+- easy access to analytical data through HTTP endpoints
+- JSON-based responses for interoperability
+- seamless integration with dashboards or third-party applications

+### 3. Oracle APEX Application

+To make the integrated and analytical data easier to explore, a **low-code web application** was developed using **Oracle APEX**.

+#### Interactive Reports
+The application includes interactive reports built on top of the `MOVIES_FULL_INTEGRATION_V` view, allowing users to:
+- filter data dynamically
+- search and sort records
+- explore the integrated dataset without writing SQL queries

+#### Analytical Dashboards
+The APEX application also provides visual dashboards based on the analytical views generated through `ROLLUP`, `CUBE`, and related SQL models.

+The dashboards include:
+- **Bar Charts**
+- **Pie Charts**
+- **Stacked Bar Charts**

+These visualizations help identify:
+- market trends
+- top-performing categories
+- quality outliers
+- distribution patterns across the integrated movie dataset

+---

+Together, these layers form the final stage of the platform, where integrated data is transformed into accessible analytics, exposed through REST services, and presented through an interactive web application.

 ## Notes

 - The PostgreSQL ratings source is expected to be reachable from Oracle through a configured database link such as `PG_LINK`.